Saturday 14 August 2021

-A full day guided walk a part of a small group of no more than six people plus your guide to explore the beautiful range of green, grassy hills known as The Howgills and the pretty countryside surrounding them.
+A full day guided walk a part of a small group of no more than five people plus your guide to explore the beautiful range of green, grassy hills known as The Howgills and the pretty countryside surrounding them.
 This is in the part of Cumbria that falls within the Yorkshire Dales National Park.

 We walk up into the hills to the high points of Green Bell (605m) and Randygill Top (615m).
 If it is a clear day, we'll enjoy wonderful panoramic views over the surrounding countryside.
 We then descend along a broad, grassy ridge that is known as Hooksey.
 The last few miles of the walk are lower level on country lanes and tracks, plus footpaths over fields including a crossing of Smardale Bridge which is on the Coast to Coast footpath route.